DreamMix TV World Fighters: Playable characters

 DreamMix TV offers 17 playable characters originating from various video game and toy franchises created by Hudson Soft, Konami and Takara.
 In addition to the playable characters, recurring Bomberman villain Mujoe appears in the story as one of the World Fighters hosts and as the game's final boss, aided by his Hige-Hige Bandits.
 An original character named Haruna acts as the announcer during gameplay, and appears in story mode cutscenes as Mujoe's co-host.

+Development

+The game came about as Konami held a controlling stake in Takara since 2000, and Hudson Soft since 2001.
+Takara did not permit Licca to directly attack opponents, so the development team chose to have her attack by performing dance moves instead.